Your guide to retirement villages

 Your entry fee (also known as an ingoing contribution): the agreed purchase price of your retirement unit.

 Recurrent community charges: for council, waste removal and water rates, building insurance, lighting, repairs, maintenance, lawn mowing, community/common area gardening, security, external pest control and administration costs including staff salaries.

-Deferred management fee (also known as an exit fee): due when you leave — deducted from the amount you would receive when your retirement unit passes to a new resident.
+Deferred management fee (also known as an exit fee and departure fee): you will have to pay a departure fee when you leave any RFBI Village.
+The departure fee will be deducted from the amount you would receive when your retirement unit passes to a new resident.

 You will be responsible for the cost of meals and electricity, gas and telephone charges.
 Most retirement villages provide buses to take you to outings, shopping trips and other activities.

 Retirement living is ideal if you want to be free of home maintenance (including lawns and gardens) but are keen to preserve your freedom and independence.
 Residential aged care is for people no longer able to live at home for reasons including illness, disability, bereavement, medical emergency or being unable to manage at home without help.
 Home care is for when you are still independent and living at home but need a helping hand now and then.

 We are fully aware of the increased risks associated with advancing age, especially falls.
 Reduced bone density and strength can cause seemingly minor incidents and RFBI is mindful of this.
 The combination of alarm support, care at home service provision available and living in a community with like minded social people all help to provide a support network to overcome challenging issues with growing older.
 We encourage our residents to be active and healthy and support them wherever possible.